ilinsky/xpath2.js/README.md

-xpath2.js - Pure JavaScript implementation of XPath 2.0 parser and evaluator
+xpath2.js - DOM-agnostic implementation of XPath 2.0 language parser and evaluator in JavaScript
 ---

 ## About